-18) are financial intermediaries that acquire funds by selling shares to many individuals and using the proceeds to purchase diversified portfolios of stocks and bonds.
-A) Mutual funds B) Investment banks C) Finance companies D) Credit unions Answer: A Ques Status: Previous Edition AACSB: Analytical Thinking 19) Money market mutual fund shares function like A) checking accounts that pay interest.
-B) bonds.
-C) stocks.
-D) currency.
-Answer: A Ques Status: Previous Edition AACSB: Reflective Thinking 20) An important feature of money market mutual fund shares is A) deposit insurance.
-B) the ability to write checks against shareholdings.
-C) the ability to borrow against shareholdings.
-D) claims on shares of corporate stock.
-Answer: B Ques Status: Previous Edition AACSB: Reflective Thinking 21) The primary assets of money market mutual funds are A) stocks.
-B) bonds.
-C) money market instruments.
-D) deposits.
-Answer: C Ques Status: Previous Edition AACSB: Analytical Thinking 22) An investment bank helps issue securities.
-A) a corporation B) the United States government C) the SEC D) foreign governments Answer: A Ques Status: Previous Edition AACSB: Analytical Thinking
+18) \\\\\\ are financial intermediaries that acquire funds by selling shares to many individuals and using the proceeds to purchase diversified portfolios of stocks and bonds.

+A) Mutual funds

+B) Investment banks

+C) Finance companies

+D) Credit unions

+Answer: A

+AACSB: Analytical Thinking

+19) Money market mutual fund shares function likeA) checking accounts that pay interest.B) bonds.C) stocks.D) currency.Answer: AAACSB: Reflective Thinking

+20) An important feature of money market mutual fund shares isA) deposit insurance.B) the ability to write checks against shareholdings.C) the ability to borrow against shareholdings.D) claims on shares of corporate stock.Answer: BAACSB: Reflective Thinking

+21) The primary assets of money market mutual funds are A) stocks.B) bonds.C) money market instruments.D) deposits.Answer: CAACSB: Analytical Thinking

+22) An investment bank helps \\\\\\ issue securities.

+A) a corporation

+B) the United States government

+C) the SEC

+D) foreign governments

+Answer: A

+AACSB: Analytical Thinking

-- 23) An investment bank purchases securities from a corporation at a predetermined price and then resells them in the market.
+23) An investment bank purchases securities from a corporation at a predetermined price and then resells them in the market.
 This process is called

-- A) underwriting.
+A) underwriting.

-- B) underhanded.
+B) underhanded.

-- C) understanding.
+C) understanding.

-- D) undertaking.
+D) undertaking.

-- 24) A mutual fund that is organized as a limited partnership with high minimum investments is called a

-- A) hedge fund.

-- B) investment bank.

-- C) mutual savings bank.

-- D) money market mutual fund.

-- 25) Hedge funds require large minimum investments ranging from to or more.

-- A) \$100,000; \$1 million

-- B) \$1,000; \$10,000

-- C) \$100; \$1,000

-- D) \$\$10,000; \$25,000

-- 26) The limited memberships and high dollar minimums for hedge funds means that these funds are - A) subject to weaker regulation than other mutual funds. - B) more stringently regulated for fear of collapse. - C) limited in the types of assets they can purchase. - D) under the control of the U.S. Treasury.

-27) Life insurance companies and fire and casualty insurance companies are both examples of

-contractual savings institutions.
-Because fire and casualty insurance companies have a greater

-possibility of loss of funds if disasters occur, they tend to hold more assets than life

-insurance companies.

-A) liquid

-B) real

-C) long-term

-D) consumer loans

 Answer: A

-Ques Status: New

 AACSB: Analytical Thinking

+24) A mutual fund that is organized as a limited partnership with high minimum investments is called a

+A) hedge fund.

+B) investment bank.

+C) mutual savings bank.

+D) money market mutual fund.

+Answer: A

+AACSB: Application of Knowledge

+25) Hedge funds require large minimum investments ranging from \\\\\\ to \\\\\ or more.
+A) \$100,000; \$1 million B) \$1000; \$10,000 C) \$100; \$1000 D) \$\$10,000; \$25,000 Answer: A AACSB: Application of Knowledge

+26) The limited memberships and high dollar minimums for hedge funds means that these funds are

+A) subject to weaker regulation than other mutual funds.

+B) more stringently regulated for fear of collapse.

+C) limited in the types of assets they can purchase.

+D) under the control of the U.S. Treasury.

 2.7 Regulation of the Financial System

 1) Which of the following is NOT a goal of financial regulation?

 A) ensuring the soundness of the financial system

 B) reducing moral hazard

 C) reducing adverse selection

 D) ensuring that investors never suffer losses

-Answer: D

-Ques Status: Previous Edition

-AACSB: Analytical Thinking

-2) Increasing the amount of information available to investors helps to reduce the problems of

-and in the financial markets.
+2) Increasing the amount of information available to investors helps to reduce the problems of \\\\\\ and \\\\\ in the financial markets.

 A) adverse selection; moral hazard

 B) adverse selection; risk sharing

 C) moral hazard; transactions costs

 D) adverse selection; economies of scale

-Answer: A

-Ques Status: Previous Edition

-AACSB: Reflective Thinking

 3) A goal of the Securities and Exchange Commission is to reduce problems arising from

 A) competition.

-- B) banking panics.
+B) banking panics.

 C) risk.

-- D) asymmetric information.
+D) asymmetric information.

 Answer: D

+AACSB: Reflective Thinking

-- 4) The purpose of the disclosure requirements of the Securities and Exchange Commission is to - A) increase the information available to investors. - B) prevent bank panics. - C) improve monetary control. - D) protect investors against financial losses.
+4) The purpose of the disclosure requirements of the Securities and Exchange Commission is to A) increase the information available to investors.B) prevent bank panics.C) improve monetary control.

+D) protect investors against financial losses.
+Answer: A AACSB: Reflective Thinking

-- 5) Government regulations to reduce the possibility of financial panic include all of the following EXCEPT
+5) Government regulations to reduce the possibility of financial panic include all of the following EXCEPT

-- A) transactions costs.

-- B) restrictions on assets and activities.
+A) transactions costs.B) restrictions on assets and activities.

-- C) disclosure.
+C) disclosure.

-- D) deposit insurance.
+D) deposit insurance.

-- 6) Which of the following do NOT provide charters? - A) the Office of the Comptroller of the Currency - B) the Federal Reserve System - C) the National Credit Union Administration - D) state banking and insurance commissions
+6) Which of the following do NOT provide charters?

+A) the Office of the Comptroller of the Currency

+B) the Federal Reserve System

+C) the National Credit Union Administration

+D) state banking and insurance commissions

-- 7) A restriction on bank activities that was repealed in 1999 was - A) the prohibition of the payment of interest on checking deposits. - B) restrictions on credit terms. - C) minimum down payments on loans to purchase securities. - D) separation of commercial banking from the securities industries.
+7) A restriction on bank activities that was repealed in 1999 was

+A) the prohibition of the payment of interest on checking deposits.

+B) restrictions on credit terms.

+C) minimum down payments on loans to purchase securities.

+D) separation of commercial banking from the securities industries.